jkup/jonkuperman.com/posts/cpp-pointers-js-devs/index.md

 int* heapArray = new int[10];     // On heap
 ```

+**What does the asterisk (*) actually mean?**

+The asterisk (`*`) in C++ declarations indicates that a variable is a pointer.
+A pointer is simply a variable that stores a memory address rather than a value directly.
+The asterisk itself doesn't determine where the memory is allocated (stack vs. heap) - it just declares that the variable will hold an address.

+For example:
+- `int x = 5;` - Regular variable storing the value 5
+- `int* ptr;` - Pointer variable that can store the address of an int
+- `ptr = &x;` - Store the address of x in ptr
+- `*ptr = 10;` - Follow the address in ptr and change the value to 10

+The `new` keyword is what actually allocates memory on the heap, and the pointer is just used to keep track of where that memory is located.

 **Choose Stack when:**
 - You need small, fixed-size objects
 - The object's lifetime is limited to the current function/scope